Desperately Seeking Sakwavayu?

 The Verde Valley has been a magnet for civilization throughout the millennia.
 Reliable water, abundant wildlife, fertile soil, and ready shelter - all the elements to establish a permanent settlement can be found in the "green valley".

 In 1066 Sunset Crater erupted, covering 800 square miles with black ash, forcing many of the nearby inhabitants to flee the lower slopes of the San Francisco Mountains.
 Many Sinagua migrated to the Verde River and seemed to intermingle with the Hohokam people.
 The cultural blending, and subsequent population boom, prompted three notable advances; the adoption of Hohokam irrigation systems from the south, the building of above ground masonry dwellings characteristic of the Sinagua from the north, and a merging of rock art styles.
-The remains of a masonry cliff dwelling has been preserved at nearby Montezuma Castle
+The remains of a masonry cliff dwelling has been preserved at nearby Montezuma Castle.
+There rock art is exemplified by the nearby V-Bar-V petroglyph sites.

 The Yavapai were nomadic, moving from one area to another in small bands and family groups.
 They followed the various wild foods and the locale of the game they hunted.
 They made brush shelters called "rancherias," small temporary circular shelters, usually made at each stopping place out of branches, brush and mud.
 At times some groups took shelter in natural caves.
 Crops were occasionally planted in moist bottomland to supplement their wild diet, but they did not store food in any large quantity.
 After planting, the Yavapai continued their migration and returned in fall to harvest their crops.